hbkworld/streaming-spec/complex_types.md

 Synchronous output rate is 100 Hz.
 Signal is scaled on the device and is delivered as float.

-The following signal related meta information will be send before delivering any measured data:
+The following signal related meta information will be sent before delivering any measured data:

 ~~~~ {.javascript}
 {